Coherent Diffractive Imaging of Single Particles

 We investigate and develop many aspects required for high-resolution single-particle imaging, such as instrumentation, x-ray optics, holographic methods, sample preparation and characterization, low-background sample delivery methods, online and offline data-analysis, image classification and reconstruction algorithms, and software.
 We are interested in applying these development to the structure determination of inorganic nanoparticles, biological macromolecules, fibers, viruses, and artificial nucleic acid nanostructures.
 As an innovative approach, the group also focuses on amplifying weak single-molecule signal through arbitrary alignment of macromolecules and deploying strongly scattering holographic references to enhance the signal of weakly diffracting single-molecules [12].

-Though sub-nm resolution single-particle x-ray scattering signal has been observed with large viruses [1], the current state-of-the-art three-dimensional reconstruction of a virus or any bio-particle is around 6.9-nm resolution (as of 2022) and sub-3 nm resolution in case of metallic nanoparticles, which we have demonstrated recently by collecting more than ten-million single-particle diffraction patterns of anisotropic AuNPs at the EuXFEL [13].
+Though sub-nm resolution single-particle x-ray scattering signal has been observed with large viruses [1], the current state-of-the-art three-dimensional reconstruction of a virus or any bio-particle is sub-7-nm resolution (as of 2024) and sub-3 nm resolution in case of metallic nanoparticles, which we have demonstrated recently by collecting more than ten-million single-particle diffraction patterns of anisotropic AuNPs at the EuXFEL [13].
 Achieving high-resolution single-macromolecular structure determination with x-ray lasers is a challenge which requires multidisciplinary efforts and developments [14,15].
 With the advent of high-repetition-rate megahertz XFELs, improved x-ray optics, innovative holographic, sample-preparation and delivery methods unique to XFEL imaging conditions, and efficient algorithms coupled with deep learning, soon we are set to enter the domain of sub-nm resolution, million-pattern XFEL imaging of single-particles.

 DNA NANOTECHNOLOGY